threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 The **README.md** file has the main goal of explaining clearly to the user the functioning of the Nextcloud directory and its associated FList.

 In this file, we can explain what our code is doing and offer steps to properly configure the whole deployment.
-For the users that will want to deploy the FList on the ThreeFold Playground, they would need the FLIst URL and the basic steps to deploy a Micro VM on the TFGrid.
-We will thus add this information in the README.md file.
+For users that want to deploy the FList on the ThreeFold Playground, they would only need the FLIst URL and the basic steps to deploy a Micro VM on the TFGrid.
+We thus add this information in the README.md file.

-We also give the necessary steps to create the Docker image and convert it into an FList starting directly with the Nextcloud directory. this would be useful for users that want to create their own FList, instead of using the [official ThreeFold Nextcloud FList](https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist.md).
+We also give the necessary steps to create the Docker image and convert it into an FList starting directly with the Nextcloud directory.
+This can be useful for users that want to create their own FList, instead of using the [official ThreeFold Nextcloud FList](https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist.md).

 To read the complete README.md file, go to [this link](https://github.com/threefoldtech/tf-images/blob/development/tfgrid3/nextcloud/README.md).
 ***